-Sharing knowledge on the SDGs is of paramount importance to us.
-Going by the recommendation on the SDGs Committee, we embark on a sensitisation campaign on the SDGs.
-Since the month of December 2018 our Youth Action Groups in collaboration with SODEI School Clubs have organized five events in five schools in Fako Division on SGGs 4 and 5.
+Knowledge sharing on the SDGs is of paramount importance to our mission and vision.
+Going by the recommendation of the SDGs Committee, we embark on a sensitisation campaign on the SDGs.
+Since the month of December 2018 our Youth Action Groups in collaboration with SODEI School Clubs have organized five events in five schools in Fako Division on SDGs 4 and 5.